Emil Cioran: Legacy

+Susan Sontag was a great admirer of Cioran, calling him "one of the most delicate minds of real power writing today."
+She wrote an essay on his work that served as the introduction to the English translation of The Temptation to Exist, published in 1967.
+The essay was included in Sontag's 1969 collection Styles of Radical Will.

 Under the rule of Nicolae Ceaușescu, Cioran's works were banned.
 In 1974, Francoist Spain banned The Evil Demiurge for being "atheist, blasphemous, and anti-Christian", which Cioran considered "one of the greatest jokes in his absurd existence."

-American electronic musician Oneohtrix Point Never named a song for Emil on their 2009 release Zones Without People.
+American electronic musician Oneohtrix Point Never named a song after Cioran on his 2009 release Zones Without People.

-Danish neofolk musician Kim Larsen re-enacted Cioran's choking arms photograph on the cover of the 2021 album Your Love Can't Hold This Wreath of Sorrow.